 HE MU PPDU(#8391) soliciting an HE TB PPDU response

-An AP that sends a HE MU PPDU(#8391) that intends to solicit an immediate response carried in an HE TB PPDU shall set the Ack Policy to HTP Ack(#4723)(#Ed) for each of the (A-)MPDUs for which it intends to solicit an immediate response (see 10.3.2.11.3 (MU acknowledgement procedure for HE MU PPDU in MU format) for an example of this sequence).
-An Action frame in the HE MU PPDU(#8391) is always responded with an HE TB PPDU.
-A non-AP STA that receives a HE MU PPDU(#8391) that solicits an immediate response shall follow the following acknowledgment procedure:
+An AP that sends a HE MU PPDU(#8391) that intends to solicit an immediate response carried in an HE TB PPDU shall set the Ack Policy to HTP Ack(#4723)(#Ed) for each of the (A-)MPDUs for which it intends to solicit an immediate response (see 10.3.2.11.3 (MU acknowledgement procedure for HE MU PPDU in MU format) for an example of this sequence). [#9719]If an HE MU PPDU carries an Action frame or an MMPDU frame that solicits an immediate acknowledgement (#8391), the response is always carried in an[#8695] HE TB PPDU. [#9886, #9884] A non-AP STA that receives a HE MU PPDU that solicits an immediate response shall not respond if it has not received the UL resource allocation information either through UL MU Response Scheduling A-Control field, or a Trigger frame in the soliciting PPDU.
+A non-AP STA that receives a HE MU PPDU(#8391) that solicits an immediate response shall follow the following acknowledgment procedure, if it has received the UL resource allocation information either through UL MU Response Scheduling A-Control field, or a Trigger frame in the soliciting PPDU: